domsson/fadeshow.js/README.md

 	</div>

-Optionally, `fadeshow.js` can add a navigation (`ul`) to your container, so that users can see how many slides there are switch to them directly.
+Optionally, `fadeshow.js` can add a navigation (`ul`) to your container, so that users can see how many slides there are and switch to them directly.

 ## Usage